 ACKNOWLEDGMENTS:

 This work was supported in part by grants from NIH (National Institute on Drug Abuse, DA013137; National Institute of Child Health and Human Development HD043680; National Institute of Mental Health, MH106392; National Institute of Neurological Diseases and Stroke, NS100624) and the interdisciplinary research training program supported by the University of South Carolina Behavioral-Biomedical Interface Program.
-Dr. Landhing Moran is currently a Fellow at the Intramural Program at NIDA.
+Dr. Landhing Moran is currently a Scientific Officer at the NIDA Center for Clinical Trials Network.

 DISCLOSURES: